efunzz/flipzi/readme.md

 # 📚 Flipzi – Personal Flashcard Study App

-## Description

-Flipzi is a mobile flashcard application built with **React Native** and **Expo**, designed to support effective studying through **active recall** and **spaced repetition**.
+Flipzi is a minimalist mobile flashcard application built with **React Native** and **Expo**.
+It demonstrates the process of building a fully functional app from start to finish, including component architecture, state management, persistent storage, authentication, and deployment readiness.

-The app was created as a practical solution to improve long-term retention of computer science concepts, while also serving as a hands-on project to explore real-world mobile development challenges such as state management, persistence, authentication, and API integration.

----
+The project was created as a hands-on exercise to showcase practical mobile development skills, with a focus on building a clean, touch-friendly interface and a complete workflow for creating, managing, and reviewing flashcards.

 ## 📦 Technologies